Seville Cathedral: Organ

 The cathedral originally hosted a pair of historic instruments: a Gospel organ by Jordi Bosch, finished in 1793, and an Epistle organ by Valentín and José Valentín Verdalonga, finished in 1831.
 Neither survived the 1888 earthquake.
 They were replaced in 1901–1903 with twin organs by Aquilino Amezua.
 These were converted to electrical control in 1973 and are now played from a single four-manual console on the floor between them.
 The organ was then reworked by Gerhard Grenzing in 1996, adding some more traditional Baroque capabilities to this romantic-symphonic instrument.

+Composers

+In the sixteenth century, which has been described as a golden age of Spanish polyphony, several of Spain's leading composers were active as choirmasters (maestro de capilla) at Seville cathedral.
+The most renowned of these are Francisco Guerrero, who worked there for a significant portion of his career (including as assistant choirmaster, 1551–1574, and choirmaster from 1574 to his death in 1599), and Alonso Lobo, who was a choirboy at Seville cathedral in the 1560s and returned there in 1604, five years after Guerrero's death, to take up the post of choirmaster.
+Cristóbal de Morales, though primarily active in Rome, worked at the cathedral for a period in the mid-sixteenth century.
+Among notable composers active at Seville cathedral in later centuries are Eduardo Torres, who was organist and choirmaster from 1910–1924.